jimmmmothy/Belote-Enterprise/docs/Architectural Choices Report.md

   - Enforce game rules.
   - Synchronize state across all players in a match.
 - **Structure**:
-  - `index.ts` – entry point for the server.
+  - `index.ts` – entry point for the server; contains all event handling and directs communication between client and game logic.
+  - `game.ts` - handles the logic of the game, including rules, validating player moves.
   - `dealer.ts` – handles dealing/shuffling of cards.
   - `player.ts` – manages player state.
-  - `client-repo.ts` – repository of connected clients.
   - `dtos/move.ts` – defines data transfer objects for moves (shared structure for client-server communication).
+  - `dtos/send-hand.ts` – defines data transfer objects for the dealt hand (shared structure for client-server communication).

-The gameplay handling logic is separated from the client-server communication logic within the current server application.
+The gameplay handling is logically separated from the client-server communication logic within the current server application.
 This will allow me to easily refactor/recycle the code when migrating to a microservices architecture (see [Architectural Pattern](#architectural-pattern) below)

 ---